 The most important part is that people don’t work for free.
 Free fucks the economy.
 Free screws everything up.
 If you are working for free you work is worth nothing.
 They can replace you in a heartbeat with someone else.
 Maybe they loved it and you put 12 hours in but because they paid nothing for it, it was worth nothing to them.

-It depends if you are talking about bands getting a good performance I try to keep positive and give constructive criticisms.
+It depends.
+If you are talking about a band getting a good performance I try to keep positive and give constructive criticisms.
 I don’t tell people how to play things, I want them to believe that they, i.e. the band, did all the work.
 That they didn’t really need me.
 That’s how it should be.
 I should just be the guide.
 But if it starts to go wrong, I would suggest to take a break, go get a coffee, check out the coffee place down the street, have lunch.
 Basically, change the scene.

 With singers, I kick everybody out so it’s only me and the singer.

-Do you have any specific routines you like to follow before you are about to have a recording session or a mixing session to be able to do put your best work in?
+Do you have any specific routines you like to follow before you are about to have a recording or mixing session.
+Enabling you to put your best work in?